lenin-24/Dhaka-University/808/Python Encrytion Codes.md

 > ✅ **No external dependencies**: The `sqlite3` module is part of Python’s standard library.

+## Simulate a student login system.
+Your task is to: Create a table students with fields: id, name, roll, password.
+Insert at least 3 students.
 # SQLite Example: Vulnerable Students Table (In-Memory)

 Creates an in-memory SQLite database with a `students` table that stores plaintext passwords — illustrating a **common security anti-pattern**.